Jill Karofsky: Judicial career

 In 2017, Karofsky was elected as a judge on the Dane County Circuit Court, beating municipal judge Marilyn Townsend by 15 points.

-Three years later, Judge Karofsky challenged incumbent Wisconsin Supreme Court Justice Daniel Kelly in Wisconsin's 2020 election.
+Three years later, Karofsky challenged incumbent Wisconsin Supreme Court Justice Daniel Kelly in Wisconsin's 2020 election.
 Kelly had been appointed to the Supreme Court by Republican then-Governor Scott Walker in 2016 and was endorsed by President Donald Trump.
-Judge Karofsky was endorsed by over 100 current and former Wisconsin judges, including incumbent Wisconsin Supreme Court Justice Rebecca Dallet.
+Karofsky was endorsed by over 100 current and former Wisconsin judges, including incumbent Wisconsin Supreme Court Justice Rebecca Dallet.
 She also received endorsements from U.S. Senator Tammy Baldwin, former governor Jim Doyle, and former U.S. senators Russ Feingold and Herb Kohl.
-In the final days before the election, Judge Karofsky was endorsed by both the remaining 2020 Democratic Party presidential primary candidates—former Vice President Joe Biden and U.S. Senator Bernie Sanders.
+In the final days before the election, Karofsky was endorsed by both the remaining 2020 Democratic Party presidential primary candidates—former Vice President Joe Biden and U.S. Senator Bernie Sanders.

-The election set a spending record for any Wisconsin Supreme Court race, with the two candidates raising a collective $10 million.
+The election became the most expensive judicial race in Wisconsin history up to that time, with the campaigns raising a combined $10 million.
 During the campaign, Karofsky was the target of television attack ads funded by supporters of her opponent Daniel Kelly.
 The ads falsely claimed Karofsky, as deputy district attorney, struck a plea deal with a man charged with sexual assault of a minor resulting in no jail time.
 Karofsky was not placed on the case as a prosecutor until a year after the deal was struck.
 On March 27, 2020, Karofsky's campaign announced intent to file a cease and desist order against the ads.
 On April 6, 2020, Milwaukee County Circuit Judge Timothy Witkowiak blocked Karofsky's injunction against the ads on the grounds of unlawful prior restraint.
-The nonprofit fact checking site PolitiFact included the false claims against Karofsky it its yearly "Pants on Fire" review for 2020.
+The nonprofit fact checking site PolitiFact included the false claims against Karofsky in its yearly "Pants on Fire" review for 2020.

-On April 13, 2020, Judge Karofsky was declared the winner of the election, taking roughly 55% of the vote.
+On April 13, 2020, Karofsky was declared the winner of the election, taking roughly 55% of the vote.
 She took office on August 1, 2020, and became the ninth woman in Wisconsin history to serve on the state's high court.
 Karofsky's upset election has been cited by Tom Perez, the Democratic National Committee Chair, as being indicative of the results of the 2020 presidential election.

-In keeping with her marathon hobby, on August 1, 2020, Judge Karofsky was sworn into office following the thirty-fifth mile of an "ultramarathon," by Wisconsin Supreme Court Justice Rebecca Dallet in a ceremony also attended by former governor Jim Doyle.
+In keeping with her marathon hobby, on August 1, 2020, Karofsky was sworn into office following the thirty-fifth mile of an "ultramarathon," by Wisconsin Supreme Court Justice Rebecca Dallet in a ceremony also attended by former governor Jim Doyle.
 She then ran another sixty-five miles.